-There are currently thousands of different jobs you can undertake on a self-employed basis and there’s no doubt that a lot of tradespeople have chosen to work for themselves.
-Many of the students who train and gain their qualifications with us go out to work as their own boss.
+There are currently thousands of jobs you can undertake on a self-employed basis, and many tradespeople have chosen to work for themselves after training and gaining qualifications with us.

 Is Self-Employment Right For You?